Meet Moss: The Helper

 Nslookup

-After it displays and copy the IP query into the clipboard, the code will go back to the main page of Moss.
+After it displays and copies the IP query into the clipboard, the code will go back to the main page of Moss.

 MOSS system command-line menu for michaelmeade.org, including IP address lookup and options for Queries, Get Groups, and Nslookup.

-The get groups is the same code that I mentioned in my other article Using PowerShell: At Work.
-The script is a little different than the one given in that article because for a unknown reason my permissions or something was changed that caused this part of the script to not work anymore.
+The get groups is the same code that I mentioned in my other article, Using PowerShell: At Work.
+The script is a little different than the one given in that article because, for an unknown reason, my permissions or something were changed that caused this part of the script to not work anymore.

-But during the summer I found a new way of getting the user’s groups.
+But during the summer, I found a new way of getting the user groups.
 I am not going to show it in action for privacy reasons.
 I don’t want to accidentally expose something that I am not supposed to.

 Command-line interface showing a URL input for 'google.com' and a numbered menu of 15 options for filtering or querying data, including Referer, URL, Category, Email & DST address, App, User & URL, and destination address.